Tight Inapproximability of Target Set Reconfiguration: Proof of Theorem 1.1

 See \cref{fig:H} for an illustration of the construction of $H$.
 Note that $|X| = |Y| = \ell$ and $|A| = |B| = \sum_{v \in V} d_v = 2|E|$; in particular,

 Then, an instance of \prb{Minmax Target Set Reconfiguration} is defined as $(H;X,Y)$, where each $X$ and $Y$ is a target set for $H$ as proven below, completing the description of the reduction.

 \begin{observation} Each of $X$, $Y$, and any target set for $G$ is a target set for $H$. \end{observation} \begin{proof} We first show that $X$ is a target set for $H$.
-Initially activating vertices of $X$ would make (the internal vertices of) all one-way gadgets connecting from $X$ to $A$ active.
+Initially activating the vertices of $X$ would make (the internal vertices of) all one-way gadgets connecting from $X$ to $A$ active.
 Since all vertices of $A$ have threshold $\ell = |X|$, they would also become activated.
-Each vertex $v$ of $G$ is connected to $d_v$ vertices of $A$ via one-way gadgets; thus, all vertices of $G$ would get activated, which results in activation of the other vertices (including $Y\uplus B$); i.e., $X$ is a target set for $H$.
+For each vertex $v$ of $G$, there are $d_v$ vertices of $A$ connected to $v$ via one-way gadgets; thus, all vertices of $G$ would get activated, which results in activation of the other vertices (including $Y\uplus B$); i.e., $X$ is a target set for $H$.
 Similarly, $Y$ is a target set for $H$.
 Observe finally that activating all vertices of $G$ would make the vertices of $X$ (and thus all vertices of $H$) active, implying that any target set for $G$ is also a target set for $H$.
 This completes the proof. \end{proof}